 Though a 401k loan seems straightforward, when it comes to how much you can borrow, things get a little more complicated.
 It depends on whether or not you have had an outstanding 401k loan balance in the last 12 months.

 If you haven’t had a 401k loan balance for 12 months.
-In this case, the rules for borrowing are pretty clear: You are allowed to borrow up to 50% of your vested 401k balance, or $50,000, whichever is less.
+In this case, the rules for borrowing from a 401k are pretty clear: You are allowed to borrow up to 50% of your vested 401k balance, or $50,000, whichever is less.

 - You have $120,000 vested in your 401k account and your largest 401k loan balance in the last 12 months was $10,000; then you can borrow up to $40,000 ($50,000-$10,000).